New & Updated COVID-19 Funds

 Do it Now Now (DINN) is offering grant packages of £5,000 or £12,500 through funding from Comic Relief’s Global Majority Fund via their Common Call grant fund.
 This is financial support for Black-led charities and social enterprises disproportionately impacted by COVID-19 in the UK.
 The £300,000 fund includes contributions from Barclays, National Emergencies Trust, Esmée Fairbairn Foundation, The Clothworkers’ Foundation and Comic Relief.

-Bank of Ireland: Begin Together Arts Fund (Managed by Arts & Business NI & Business to Arts in Ireland)
+Bank of Ireland: Begin Together Arts Fund (Managed by Arts & Business NI & Business to Arts in Ireland) (Deadline for applications, 5pm, 23rd June 2021)

 The second round of this fund will make a total of £865,000 in arts funding available over 3 years, awarded to projects that are adapting due to the pandemic, or are inspired by and responding to their recovery.
 The Arts Fund supports or commissions artists and arts organisations to develop arts projects that engage the individuals, audiences and communities involved.
 All art forms are eligible to apply to the fund.
 With this second round, they are encouraging more applications from artists who specialise in fine-art film and craft-related disciplines and from community arts organisations, who were under-represented in round one.